 The Court of Cassation translated surrogacy birth data into French civil status in a judgment given on December 18, 2019.
 There is now a method for both parents to be recognised as their child’s primary caregivers without having to go through the adoption procedure.
 In the meantime, while the statute is still in place, each case will have to be examined by a court.
 This decision might set a precedent or not.

 After making assisted reproductive technologies available to all women, legal recognition of children born through surrogacy is a natural next step for French law.
 If surrogacy in France does not become legal soon, it is probable that recognition of the surrogate child’s biological parents would.
 This is correct, according to case law from the European Court of Human Rights and Cassation.

 What are your alternatives to Surrogacy in France?

-Surrogacy in Georgia can be a wonderful option for all the heterosexual couples and individuals in the country.
-Couples and individuals from all over the world visit Georgia every year given the country’s flexible surrogacy regulations and world class medical support system.
+Surrogacy in Georgia can be a wonderful option for all heterosexual couples and individuals in the country.
+Couples and individuals from all over the world visit Georgia every year has given the country’s flexible surrogacy regulations and world-class medical support system.

-Georgia doesn’t have any proper regulation regarding surrogacy.
+Georgia doesn’t have any proper regulations regarding surrogacy.
 Yet, both the government and medical institutions in the country are highly supportive.
-The rights of children, surrogate mother in Georgia, and intended parents are protected by law, and the contract outlines all of the program’s major aspects.
+The rights of children, surrogate mothers in Georgia, and intended parents are protected by law, and the contract outlines all of the program’s major aspects.

 Best-in-class medical assistance